Form5/form5-alignment/README.md

 <div full-window-height>...</div>
 ```

-Will set the min-height of the element to window.height().
-The value can be
+Will set the min-height (or optionally height, if `force` option is used) of
+the element to window.height().
+The value can be proportionally modified by
-proportionally modified by the multiply option, e.g. `multiply: 0.5` will
+the multiply option, e.g. `multiply: 0.5` will return half of the
-return half of the window.height().
+window.height().

-Available options: `{above: integer, below: integer, multiply: integer}`
+Available options: `{above: integer, below: integer, multiply: integer, force: boolean}`

 ---